Lecaethomas/LCLU_Frenchguiana/README.md

 # OCS_Guyane
-In order to map LCLU in french-Guyana, few scripts were developped or adapted to enable either to semi-automaticaly map LCLU (Sentinel 1, 2 and Landsat 8) either to explore cloudless mosaic and even automaticaly detect floodings with Sentinel 1 SAR data.
+In order to map Land Cover/Land Use in french-Guyana, few scripts were developped or adapted to enable either semi-automaticaly mapping of
+LCLU (Sentinel 1, 2 and Landsat 8) either to explore cloudless mosaic and even automaticaly detect floodings with Sentinel 1 SAR data.

+This work takes place in the context of an internship of three months (fourth year of geography) in the french agriculture ministry that aimed at automaticaly and yearly spoting LCLU in the french region of Guiana (South America).

+//FEEL FREE//:
-This programm is licensed under an MIT style license with the following terms:
+Those programms are licensed under an MIT style license with the following terms:
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software, to deal in the program without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the program

+Don't be surprised that the scripts are loaded with French and English comments, it aims at allowing agents to get the best of it but also to keep it usefull for each and everyone interrested in working in such contexts.